teddygroves/bibat/paper.md

 The next step is to edit the project so that it implements the target analysis rather than the provided one.
 This can be done incrementally: after any change the user can check that the whole analysis works by repeating the command `make analysis`.
-Since `cookiecutter-cmdstanpy-analysis` follows a modular design, individual steps of the analysis can easily be tested in isolation by running the corresponding Python script.
+Since `bibat` follows a modular design, individual steps of the analysis can easily be tested in isolation by running the corresponding Python script.